-There is a huge following for the local history of the Isle of Wight and Isle of Wight Unseen offers readers two hundred images of past Island life, many of which have not been seen before.
+There is a huge following for the local history of the Isle of Wight and this book offers readers two hundred images of past Island life with its history.
 Publication Date= November 2017 - just in time for Christmas!

-- Meet Righteous Cresswell, local historian, of the community and minister of the parish church of St Agnetha of the Blonde Hair.
+- Meet Righteous Cresswell, local historian and minister of the parish church of St Agnetha of the Blonde Hair.

-- Rub shoulders with Sid Vertigo and the Nether Fondle football team, hopeful of greater success with its new signings of Wayne Penalty, and Sloane Grainger.
+- Rub shoulders with Sid Vertigo and the Nether Fondle football team, hopeful of greater success with the new signings of Wayne Penalty, and Sloane Grainger.

-- Enjoy cultural evenings with Middleton Crisp, poet, or Madame Jen Italia, singer.
+- Enjoy cultural evenings with poet Middleton Crisp, or soprano Madame Jen Italia.

 - Tour the stately home of Hemlock Castle, home of the sugar baron Sir Fester Granule - there is so much to do in Nether Fondle.

 Now 'twinned' with Royston Vasey.